 If you want to do serious Y-DNA research, FamilyTreeDNA is the best place for trustworthy groups based on that.

-Another interesting thing that can be achieved with DNA involves something called SNPs (pronounced “snips”); we have millions of them.
+Another interesting thing that can be achieved with DNA involves something called SNPs (pronounced “snips”); we each have millions of them.
 Occasionally they mutate creating unique genetic markers which are the biological postcode or zip code for male descendants.
-Thousands of males have these mutations but not everyone’s ancient ancestors have their DNA extracted by scientists!
+Thousands of males have these mutations but not everyone’s ancient ancestors have their DNA extracted by scientists.